 Application Deadline »

 The course provides an overview of computational imaging and visual mining techniques, including novel imaging platforms to sample light in radically new ways and emerging topics in image analysis and exploitation.
-New cameras that can sample the high dynamic range (HDR), light field, or wide spectrum are emerging.
-In addition, ultra-fast optics for femto-photography and diffraction-beating technologies for microscopy are bringing unprecedented resolution in time and space and nanophotography.
-Visual mining techniques using image processing and computer vision methods are allowing scalable and human-in-loop exploitation of visual data.
+Participants will discuss emerging new cameras that can sample the high dynamic range (HDR), light field, or wide spectrum.
+The course will also address the ultra-fast optics for femto-photography and diffraction-beating technologies for microscopy that are bringing unprecedented resolution in time and space and nanophotography.
+We will explore visual mining techniques using image processing and computer vision methods that are allowing scalable and human-in-loop exploitation of visual data.

 Fundamentals: Core concepts, understandings, and tools (30%)